 A program to reintroduce the threatened Canada lynx (Lynx canadensis) into Colorado was initiated in 1997.
-Analysis of scat collected from winter snow tracking indicates that snowshoe hares (Lepus americanus) comprise 65-90% of the winter diet of reintroduced lynx.
+Analysis of scat collected from winter snow tracking indicates that snowshoe hares (Lepus americanus) comprise 65-90% of the winter diet of reintroduced lynx in most winters.
 Thus, existence of lynx in Colorado and success of the reintroduction hinge at least partly on maintaining adequate and widespread hare populations.
 Beginning in July 2006, I initiated a study to assess the relative value of 3 stand types for providing hare habitat in Colorado.
-These types include mature, uneven-aged spruce/fir forests, sapling lodgepole pine forests ("small lodgepole"), and pole-sized lodgepole pine forests ("medium lodgepole").
+These types include mature, uneven-aged Engelmann spruce (Picea engelmannii)-subalpine fir (Abies lasiocarpa) forests, sapling lodgepole pine (Pinus contorta) forests ("small lodgepole"), and pole-sized lodgepole pine forests ("medium lodgepole").
 Estimates and comparisons of survival, recruitment, finite population growth rate, and maximum (late summer) and minimum (late winter) snowshoe hare densities for each stand will provide the metrics for assessing these stands.

-Thus far, snowshoe hare densities on the study area are low compared to densities reported elsewhere.
-Within the study area, hare densities during summer were highest in small lodgepole stands, followed by mature spruce/fir and medium lodgepole, respectively.
-This pattern was consistent through the first 2 summers of this project, although absolute hare densities declined considerably in summer 2007.
-Hare density in small and medium lodgepole stands equalized during both winters of the project.
-However, as with summer, overall density was much lower during the second winter compared to the first.
+Snowshoe hare densities on the study area are low compared to densities reported elsewhere.
+Within the study area, hare densities during summer were generally highest in small lodgepole stands, followed by mature spruce/fir and medium lodgepole, respectively.
+Absolute hare densities declined considerably in summer 2007 and rebounded only slightly during summer 2008.
+Hare density in small and medium lodgepole stands equalized during winters.
+However, as with summer, overall density was much lower during the second winter compared to the first and rebounded somewhat during the last winter.